 A list of sessions is provided on this page.

-This is not a public session.
+This is currently a Zoom meeting.
 If you are interested in taking part please email email@example.com.
 A group of about 10 people will be assembled to enable adequate participation.
-(A zoom link will be sent to the participants shortly before each session.)
+(A Zoom link will be sent to the participants shortly before each session.)

-(The opening interview will be recorded, and made available on these pages, for those not available at the above times.
-The open discussion that follows will not be recorded in order that participants may speak freely.)
+(The introductory part may be recorded, and made available on these pages, for those not available at the above times.
+The private discussion that follows will not be recorded in order that participants may speak freely.

 Francis Rumsey discusses Richard Rohr's book Falling Upwards: A Spirituality for the Two Halves of Life with Mark and Keri Thomas.
 This will be followed by open discussion with participants about the issues raised.